offternet/GoDistrOS/README.md

 CREATE YOUR CUSTOM DISTRO ON HARD DRIVE OR USB STICK

-4. Use Gparted to Shrink your custom distro partition all the way except for 25MB or use the PREFERRED WAY --> use dd to truncate hard drive partition as it is written to the usb stick (ADD MORE ABOUT dd count= and bs= here to get only used block sectors written to img or directly to USB /dev/sdbX partition)
+4. Use Gparted to Shrink your custom distro partition all the way except for 25MB or use the PREFERRED WAY --> use dd to truncate image or hard drive partition as it is written to the usb stick root partiton to only write used block sectors.

+  	(ADD HERE MORE ABOUT calculating dd count= x bs= amount here to get only used block sectors written to img or directly to USB /dev/sdbX partition)

-5. Use dd to write your Custom Distro directly to your new GoDistro BASE USB Stick (Using /dev/sda2 as exmple partiton where you built your custom distro)
+5. Use dd to write your Custom Distro image to your new GoDistro BASE USB Stick root partition: /dev/sdx1

+   ONCE CUSTOM DISTRO HAS BEEN SHRUNK OR TRUNCATED TO IMAGE FILE

+   If you shrunk your Custom Distro Build Partition you can write from this partiton directly to BASE USB Stick root partition:

+   (Using hard drive 2nd partition as your Custom Distro Build Partition to BASE USB Stick root partition)

+   	sudo dd if=/dev/sda2 of=/dev/sdx1 bs=4M status=progress && sync

+   (If you created a truncated image of your Custom Disto Build Partition, write that img file to BASE USB Stick root partition)

+    sudo if=./your-custom-distro-filen-name.img of=/dev/sdx1 bs=4M status=progress && sync

-   TRANSER CUSTOM DISTRO DIRECTLY FROM BUILD PARTITION TO UBS STICK ROOT PARTITION: /dev/sdXx
+   TRANSER CUSTOM DISTRO DIRECTLY FROM BUILD PARTITION TO USB BASE STICK ROOT PARTITION after it has been SHRUNK:

-    sudo if=/dev/sda2 of=/dev/sdxX bs=4MB count=[count number] bs 4MB x count number = total block sectors copied.

-    (NEED TO ADD MORE EXPLAIN HERE)

-    ONCE CUSTOM DISTRO HAS BEEN SHRUNK OR TRUNCATED

-    sudo if=./image-file.img of=/dev/sdxX bs=4M status=progress && sync
+    sudo if=/dev/sda2 of=/dev/sdx1 bs=4M status=progress && sync

+   **AFTER YOUR CUSTOM DISTRO FILESYSTEM has been dd TO GoDistro BASE USB STICK root partition:

 6. Open Gparted and create new uudi number for ext4 and swap partitions on USB Stick after distro is written to /dev/sdxX

-    sudo gparter /dev/sdxX
+    sudo gparted /dev/sdx1

-    	Select ext4 partition
+	Select ext4 partiton

 		Ckick Partition --> Click Check		--> Click Green Checkmark

+	Select ext4 partiton

+	    	Click Partition --> Click New UUID	--> Click Green Checkmark

   	  	Click Close

 	Select Swap partition

 	    	Click Partition --> Click New UUID 	--> Click Green Checkmark

 	    	CLick Close

  Exit Gparted

-7. 5.
-Insert Correct uuid numbers in 2 critical files of partition /dev/sdb1
+7. Update Correct uuid numbers in 2 critical files of partition /dev/sdb1 and Grub.cfg to allow proper booting to filesystem.

 	A. sudo blkid
 		Find uuid for ext4 Partition sdb1 (Root) (goes in /etc/initramfs-tools/conf.d/resume and /etc/fsab files